According to Litmus, personalization and dynamic content is the number one trend for email design in 2019.

 GDPR actually has more benefits than you would think.
 By complying with GDPR regulations, you show to your customer base that you are transparent and that you respect their privacy and put them first, which has a positive impact on your branding.

-It is important to remember that personalisation does not guarantee a good email, it still has to deliver value to the recipient so choose your personalisation wisely.
-There is no point inviting me to a local Marketing event if I am in HR for example.
-It’s personalised but still irrelevant so you need to use all the data you have available and think things through thoroughly.
+It is important to remember that personalization does not guarantee a good email, it still has to deliver value to the recipient so choose your personalization wisely.
+There is no point in inviting me to a local Marketing event if I am in HR for example.
+It’s personalized but still irrelevant so you need to use all the data you have available and think things through thoroughly.
+Joolz Joseph

 Joolz has over 25 years of sales and marketing experience, with 15 years as an email specialist.
-She!s Member of the IDM and a CIM Fellow, and works as a trainer and consultant.
+She’s a member of the IDM and a CIM Fellow, and works as a trainer and consultant. @JoolzJoseph

 Personalization is service to the customer.
 If your personalization is only serving you, then you’re doing it wrong. – Matthew Smith